 - YES There is a harmonic distortion in load.
-Consult your Caterpillar dealer in order to reduce harmonics distortion.
+Consult a Caterpillar dealer in order to obtain information to reduce harmonics distortion.
 STOP. - NO There is no harmonic distortion in the load.

 Repair: Check if there is a harmonic noise in the circuit from the attachments, which can cause voltage to become unstable.
 Disconnect the attachments one at a time in order to isolate the problem.